Hilms/Fingerprint-Matching-System/README.md

 The system uses vector similarity search:

-- Fingerprints are converted into feature vectors
+- Fingerprints preproccessed and converted into correlation/intesity feature vectors
 - Stored using pgvector in PostgreSQL
-- Queries return closest matches using distance metrics
+- Queries return closest matches using distance metrics (prefilter)
+- Candidatedets will then matched by extracting fingerprint landmark points (minutiae)

 ---